linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Operational Risk/Operational Risk Models.md

 Operational risk is distinct from credit risk and market risk, posing difficulties of implementation of the Basel II guidelines and strategic planning.
 We discuss some key aspects that distinguish operational risk from credit risk and market risk.
 They are related to the arrival process of loss events, the loss severity, and the dependence structure of operational losses across a bank's business units.
 Finally in this entry we reconsider the normality assumption—an assumption often made in modeling financial data—and question its applicability for the purpose of operational risk modeling.

-# OPERATIONAL RISK MODELS
+## OPERATIONAL RISK MODELS

 Broadly speaking, operational risk models stem from two fundamentally different approaches: (1) the top-down approach, and (2) the bottom-up approach.
 Figure 1 illustrates a possible categorization of quantitative models.
 Figure 1 Topology of Operational Risk Models

-# Models Based on Top-Down Approaches
+## Models Based on Top-Down Approaches

 In this section we will provide a brief look at the seven top-down approaches shown in Figure 1.2

-# Multifactor Equity Pricing Models
+### Multifactor Equity Pricing Models

 Multifactor equity pricing models, also referred to as multifactor models, can be utilized to perform a global analysis of banking risks and may be used for the purpose of integrated risk management, in particular for publicly traded firms.
-The stock return process  $R_{t}$  can be estimated by regressing stock return on a large number of external risk factor indexes  $I_{t}$  related to market risk, credit risks, and other nonoperational risks (such as interest rate fluctuations, stock price movements, and macroeconomic effects).
+The stock return process $R_t$ can be estimated by regressing stock return on a large number of external risk factor indexes $I_t$ related to market risk, credit risks, and other nonoperational risks (such as interest rate fluctuations, stock price movements, and macroeconomic effects).
 Operational risk is then measured as the volatility of the residual term.
 Such models rely on the assumption that operational risk is the residual banking risk, after credit and market risks are accounted for.

 $$

-R_{t} = a_{t} + b_{1} I_{1 t} + \dots + b_{n} I_{n t} + \varepsilon_{t}
+R_t = a_t + b_1 I_{1t} + \dots + b_n I_{nt} + \varepsilon_t

-$$ in which  $\varepsilon_{t}$  is the residual term, a proxy for operational risk.
+$$ in which $\varepsilon_t$ is the residual term, a proxy for operational risk.

 This approach relies on the widely known efficient market hypothesis that was introduced by Fama (1970), that states that in efficient capital markets all relevant past, publicly, and privately available information is reflected in current asset prices.

-# Capital Asset Pricing Model
+### Capital Asset Pricing Model

-Under the capital asset pricing model (CAPM) approach all risks are assumed to be measurable by the CAPM and represented by beta  $(\beta)$ .
+Under the capital asset pricing model (CAPM) approach all risks are assumed to be measurable by the CAPM and represented by beta $(\beta)$.
 CAPM, developed by Sharpe (1964), is an equilibrium model that describes the pricing of assets.
-It concludes that the expected security risk premium (i.e., expected return on security minus the risk-free rate of return) equals beta times the expected market risk premium

-(i.e., expected return on the market minus the risk-free rate of return).
+It concludes that the expected security risk premium (i.e., expected return on security minus the risk-free rate of return) equals beta times the expected market risk premium (i.e., expected return on the market minus the risk-free rate of return).

 Under the CAPM approach, operational risk is obtained by measuring market, credit, and other risks' betas and deducting them from the total beta.
 With respect to applications to operational risk, the CAPM approach was discussed by Hiwatashi and Ashida (2002) and van den Brink (2002).
 According to van den Brink (2002), the CAPM approach has some limitations and so has not received a wide recognition for operational risk, but was in the past considered by Chase Manhattan Bank.

-# Income-Based Models
+### Income-Based Models

 Income-based models resemble the multifactor equity price models: Operational risk is estimated as the residual variance by extracting market, credit, and other risks from the historical income (or earnings) volatility.
 Income-based models are described by Allen, Boudoukh, and Saunders (2004), who refer to these models as earnings at risk models and by Hiwatashi and Ashida (2002), who refer to them as the volatility approach.
-According to Cruz (2002), the profit and loss (P&L) volatility in a financial institution is attributed  $50\%$ ,  $15\%$ , and  $35\%$  to credit risk, market risk, and operational and other risks, respectively.
+According to Cruz (2002), the profit and loss (P&L) volatility in a financial institution is attributed $50\%$, $15\%$, and $35\%$ to credit risk, market risk, and operational and other risks, respectively.

-# Expense-Based Models
+### Expense-Based Models

 Expense-based models measure operational risk as fluctuations in historical expenses rather than income.
 The unexpected operational losses are captured by the volatility of direct expenses (as opposed to indirect expenses, such as opportunity costs, reputational risk, and strategic risk, that are outside the agreed scope of operational risk), adjusted for any structural changes within the bank.

-# Operating Leverage Models
+### Operating Leverage Models

 Operating leverage models measure the relationship between operating expenses and total assets.
-Operating leverage is measured as a weighted combination of a fraction of fixed as sets and a portion of operating expenses.
+Operating leverage is measured as a weighted combination of a fraction of fixed assets and a portion of operating expenses.
 Examples of calculating operating leverage amount per business line include taking $10\%$ of fixed assets plus $25\%$ times three months' operating expenses for a particular business, or taking 2.5 times the monthly fixed expenses.[4]

-# Scenario Analysis and Stress Testing Models
+### Scenario Analysis and Stress Testing Models

 Scenario analysis and stress testing models can be used for testing the robustness properties of loss models, in monetary terms, in the presence of potential events that are not part of banks' actual internal databases.
 These models, also called expert judgment models by van den Brink (2002), are estimated based on the "what if" scenarios generated with reference to expert opinion, external data, catastrophic events that occurred in other banks, or imaginary high-magnitude events.
 Experts estimate the expected risk amounts and their associated probabilities of occurrence.
 For any particular bank, examples of scenarios include:5